hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 ## Hello World

 Finally, it's time for your first job.
-To do some work on the cluster, you require certain ressources (e.g. CPUs and memory) and a description of the computations to be done.
-A job consits of instructions to the scheduler in the form of option flags, and statements that describe the actual tasks.
+To do some work on the cluster, you require certain resources (e.g. CPUs and memory) and a description of the computations to be done.
+A job consists of instructions to the scheduler in the form of option flags, and statements that describe the actual tasks.
 Let's start with the instructions to the scheduler:

     #!/bin/bash
     #SBATCH --mail-user=<your_email_address>